 Compound regions: the third class shown in Figure 9 including pattern #6, #7 and #8.
 The transition of states is more complex than the first two classes.
-For pattern #6, S7 (in orange color) appears at anytime of the two days.
+For pattern #6, \$7 (in orange color) appears at anytime of the two days.
 The frequency of using Apps is rather stationary and people do not move intensively in a certain time slot.
 Therefore, regions in pattern #6 are more likely to be far suburb with low population density.
 For pattern #7 and #8, people are very active both in weekday and weekend.
 The ration of staying is consistently high both in day and night, and people move frequently in the weekend.
 Thus these regions can be compound zones performing different functions in different time slots.
-Compared with pattern #8, S0 (in dark-blue color) and S1 (in navy-blue color) in pattern #7 appear more frequently in working day.
+Compared with pattern #8, \$0 (in dark-blue color) and \$1 (in navy-blue color) in pattern #7 appear more frequently in working day.
 Besides, as shown in Figure 9(f), the number of people who move in and move out the regions in pattern #8 is always large at all time slot during the day.
-Therefore, pattern #8 contains houses, entertainment areas, office as well as transportation hubs.
+Therefore, pattern #7 covers the areas mainly playing the rule as office but also as houses and entertainment sometime.
+Pattern #8 contains houses, entertainment areas, office as well as transportation hubs.
 In summary, pattern #6 corresponds to suburb function, pattern #7 corresponds mainly to office but partly to residence and entertainment function, while pattern #8 corresponds to highly dynamic and complex functions.